 Trinamic motion controllers with linear ramping allow for fast and accurate positioning of one or several axes and offload time-consuming real-time tasks from MCUs.

-S-shaped ramp profiles are based on polynomial functions of a second degree.
-The acceleration is always continuous and therefore jerk-free.
+S-shaped ramp profiles are based on polynomial functions of the second degree.
+The acceleration is always continuous and therefore jerk-limited.
 Seven ramp segments form the S-shaped ramp, which can be optimally adapted to suit user requirements.
 High torque with high velocities can be reached by calibrating the bows of the ramp.